EvanKiser/points-party/README.md

-# ShipFast — Typescript
+# Points Party

-Hey maker 👋 it's Marc from [ShipFast](https://shipfa.st/docs).
+Hey 👋 it's Evan from [Points Party](https://wwww.pointsparty.io).
 Let's get your startup off the ground, FAST ⚡️

 <sub>**Watch/Star the repo to be notified when updates are pushed**</sub>